by Servane Mouazan

 But it’s not about collecting them and letting them sleep in filing cabinets.

 They should serve a purpose.

 They evolve too.

 So at some point, you will need to drop your cement coat and adapt to what it is they are teaching you: the coming change.

-But how do YOU know you adapt to change?
+But how do YOU know you can adapt to change?

-Moving on… Managing knowledge about how YOU are adapting – or have personally adapted – to change, is crucial too.
 The more you are aware of your capacity to adapt, learn, be flexible, be lean, be insightful, the more you can help yourself and your organisation.
-The more you can support your purpose.
+The more you can support and find your path toward your purpose.